EjiroLaurelD/altschool-cloud-exercises/semester3-exercises/hostname/README.md

 ### AutoScaling Groups

-Navigate to Autoscaling groups at the bottom of your EC2 dashboard and click on create.
+- Navigate to Autoscaling groups at the bottom of your EC2 dashboard and click on create.

-Choose a name for your ASG and create a launch template.
+- Choose a name for your ASG and create a launch template.

-choose the name of your ASG
+- Choose the name of your ASG

-choose your linux distribution and select t2micro
+- Choose your linux distribution and select t2micro

-Select a key pair. make sure to use same key with your bastion host or copy the newly keypair to your bastion host. we need this to be able to ssh from your bastion host to the private instances we'll be provioning with ASG
+- Select a Key Pair.
+Make sure to use same key with your Bastion host or copy the newly created keypair to your Bastion host.
+We need this to be able to SSH from the bastion host to the private instances we'll be provioning with ASG.

-Do not include subnet in launch template. we will include the subnet in the autoscaling group itself.
+- Do not include subnet in launch template. we will include the subnet in the autoscaling group itself.

-create security groups with the rules as seen below in image.
+- Create security groups with the rules as seen below in image.
 (Please make sure to edit the rules to include the security group of the ALB after we create it.
 I took screenshots after I had completed my process  that is why we can see the rule with the ALB sec group at this point)

 ![securitygroup](../hostname/sg-in.png)
 ![securitygroup](../hostname/sg-out.png)

-create launch template and move on to continue creating the ASG with the launch template we just created
+- Create launch template and move on to continue creating the ASG with the launch template we just created

-select your VPC and select private subnet
+- Select your VPC and select private subnet

-skip all other settings until you get to Group size and scaling policy then select your desired, max and min capacity.
+- Skip all other settings until you get to Group size and scaling policy then select your desired, max and min capacity.
 I used 2 because i want 2 instances at all times

-click create autoscaling group and you should have the settings as seen in the image below
+- Click create autoscaling group and you should have the settings as seen in the image below

 ![Autoscaling](../hostname/autoscaling.png)

 ### Application Load-Balancer
-Create an Application load balancer, give it a name and make sure it's internet facing.
+- Create an Application load balancer, give it a name and make sure it's internet facing.

-Select your VPC and select the network mappings across your subnets
+- Select your VPC and select the network mappings across your subnets

-Create a security group with the following rules:
+- Create a security group with the following rules:

-Inbound rule: Allow HTTP on port 80 from anywhere CIDR 0.0.0.0/0
+- Inbound rule: Allow HTTP on port 80 from anywhere CIDR 0.0.0.0/0

-Oubound rule: Allow HTTP on port 80 to destination private instance security
+- Oubound rule: Allow HTTP on port 80 to destination private instance security

-Under Listeners and Routing, create a target group comprising of the instances that your autoscaling group scaled up for you.
+- Under Listeners and Routing, create a target group comprising of the instances that your autoscaling group scaled up for you.
 Make sure to include all the instances you want to deply your app to.
 That is, the two private instances.
 ![Loadbalancer](../hostname/lb.png)

 ### DEPLOY APP WITH ANSIBLE PLAY-BOOK